coxmediagroup/developer-3-skills-test/README.md

 -----------------

 1. The web interface of your application must be [responsive](http://en.wikipedia.org/wiki/Responsive_web_design)
-2. Your tic-tac-toe game's web interface should use Ajax, but must also work without JavaScript enabled (i.e., [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement))
+2. Your game interface should use Ajax, but must also work without JavaScript enabled (i.e., [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement))
 3. Make your templates and JavaScript as dumb as possible, but no dumber (keep logic on the server)
 4. PEP-8
 5.  `>>> import this`